-the valley of the Thames would be taken for an inland sea.
+The valley of the Thames would be taken for an inland sea.
 One cannot get to the railway station except along the line for in the dip of the road is covered with water deep enough to drown a horse.
 Hedges & fences no more appear.
 The road to Abingdon was for half a mile become the most excellent place for punting.
 Pools of water are standing in Balliol quad . . . gallons of water.
 You can’t touch anything that isn’t damp & the whole thing is hellish.57

 As this excerpt reveals, flooding made the familiar unfamiliar.
-The landscapes of the Thames Valley were completely transformed by the widespread flooding such that places were in effect remade temporarily.
+The landscapes of the Thames valley were completely transformed by the widespread flooding such that places were in effect remade temporarily.

 This period of flooding was to be particularly widespread and prolonged.
-Many, if not most, lowland and midland regions were affected, Nottingham being no exception.
-‘The Great Flood’ was an account which appeared in the Nottingham Journal of 29th October 1875 (and which hydrologist H. H. Potter included in his file on the 1875 floods, itself a collation of events which served to reinforce the memory of the flooding).58 In the except below, it is clear that this flooding was part of a much longer series of place transforming flood events, including that which followed the harsh winter documented in Burroughes’ diaries, mentioned earlier:
+Many if not most lowland and midland regions were affected, Nottingham being no exception.
+“The Great Flood” was an account that appeared in the Nottingham Journal of 29 October 1875 (and one that hydrologist H. H. Potter included in his file on the 1875 floods, itself a collation of events that served to reinforce the memory of the flooding).58 In the excerpt below, it is clear that this flooding was part of a much longer series of place-transforming flood events, including that which followed the harsh winter documented in Burroughes’s diaries, mentioned earlier:

 It now turns out that we have never had a spread of water in our midst equal to that in 1795 until Friday at about noon, for previous to that time the water had been no higher than the great flood in 1852, on which occasion the Duke of Wellington was buried, when it will be remembered the flood was so extensive that the funeral had to be delayed for a considerable time.
-All night long on Thursday the water continues to rise, though every advance that was made was considered to be the highest that could possibly be attained, and on Friday morning the vast expanse of land which, viewed from the Castle rock, we are accustomed to see so beautifully chequered with trees, hills, and the lightning movement of Midland trains, has quite a different look altogether; certainly the entire aspect had not been so miraculously changes as if in obedience to a magician’s wand or the rubbing of Aladdin’s lamp, still a mighty change had been wrought, and this, too, in a most mysterious way . . .
+All night long on Thursday the water continues to rise, though every advance that was made was considered to be the highest that could possibly be attained, and on Friday morning the vast expanse of land which, viewed from the Castle rock, we are accustomed to see so beautifully chequered with trees, hills, and the lightning movement of Midland trains, has quite a different look altogether; certainly the entire aspect had not been so miraculously changed as if in obedience to a magician’s wand or the rubbing of Aladdin’s lamp, still a mighty change had been wrought, and this, too, in a most mysterious way. . . .
 The scene was of a true Venetian character, people were cutting to and fro, some wading more than knee deep through streets, others paddling on half-immersed planks, while scores could be seen even from such a high place as the Castle, fetching goods out of their homes, packing them on rafts, and then with all the awkwardness of dry land sailors managed to float their barks to more lucky neighbours who had been able to smile at the ravages of the elements, and yet keep them at bay.

-As this account illustrates, floods are repeated, compared, inscribed and commemorated.
-There is a layering of documented events which build up a chronology of transformation of place/s.
-Ironically, however, it could be argued that this sequence of events, this very layering of landscapes transformed by water, reinforces a place’s identity as a weather place, as a place, in this case, subjected to repeated flooding.
-Moreover, the damage, the repairs, flood memorials (including epigraphic markers), and even later flood protection schemes, plans, diversions, culverts, flood banks, serve to reinforce that identity.
+As this account illustrates, floods are repeated, compared, inscribed, and commemorated.
+There is a layering of documented events that build up a chronology of transformation of place(s).
+Ironically, however, it could be argued that this sequence of events, this very layering of landscapes transformed by water, reinforces a place’s identity as a weather place—as a place, in this case, subjected to repeated flooding.
+Moreover, the damage, the repairs, the flood memorials (including epigraphic markers), and even later flood protection schemes, plans, diversions, culverts, and flood banks serve to reinforce that identity.